-Charlotte Eure provides administrative support for UNC Global, including assisting with events and exhibitions and international visits.
+Charlotte Eure provides administrative and communications support for UNC Global, as well as assisting with events and exhibitions and international visits.
 She serves as a deputy editor for Carolina Passport magazine and is responsible for creating the UNC Global bi-weekly newsletter and aggregating news content for the UNC Global website.
 Eure has completed Haven training and is a Mental Health First Aider.
 She earned her bachelor’s degree from the University of North Carolina at Chapel Hill in 2016 in women’s and gender studies and communication studies.
 Before joining Global Relations, she completed a communications internship with the Southern Oral History Program and co-produced three episodes of the SOHP podcast, Press Record.
 Eure previously served as a program assistant for the UNC LGBTQ Center.